ImageMagick/Usage-Markdown/quantize/index.md

 Not only can you define the number of posterization levels for all channels, but unlike the "`-posterize`" error correction dither option, you can specify the levels for each channel.
 The numbers are assigned to the channels as per the "`-channels`" setting.

-For example here we dithered the gradient using a special 332 color map (8 levels or red and green, 4 of blue) which defines a total of 256 colors.
+For example, here we dithered the gradient using a special 332 color map (8 levels or red and green, 4 of blue) which defines a total of 256 colors.

 ~~~
 convert gradient.png   -ordered-dither o8x8,8,8,4   od_o8x8_884.gif